 The Highland Folk Museum is located in the heartland of shinty (camanachd in Gaelic), roughly halfway between the famous clubs, and rivals – Kingussie and Newtonmore.
 The sport is a firm fixture of community life in Badenoch, past and present, and the museum holds a number of objects and archival material that tell the story of shinty.

 The museum has been awarded funding from Museums Galleries Scotland (MGS) to research and develop its shinty collections.
 The funding has allowed a member of staff to be employed on an 18 month contract, until early 2021.
+Helen Pickles, Project Officer (Shinty Memories and Material Culture) will be researching, documenting and digitising the shinty collections, and keeping you up to date with the camanachd craic throughout the project – check back for regular blog posts.

 The project is running in partnership with Badenoch Shinty Memories, a local community group who use shinty photographs and artefacts as a reminiscence tool to connect with local people, including those who are living with dementia or other mental health issues, and those suffering from loneliness or isolation.
 Forgotten memories and new conversations can be sparked off by sharing a passion for the sport, and we’re looking forward to seeing what can be achieved by the two organisations working together throughout this project.